-The SEC Form TCR (Tip, Complaint, or Referral) is the form whistleblowers and their attorneys use to submit tips to the SEC Whistleblower Office.
-Under the Dodd-Frank SEC Whistleblower Program, a whistleblower who provides original information that leads to an enforcement action with total civil penalties in excess of $1 million is eligible for an award of between 10-30 percent of the total sanctions imposed.
-Since 2011, the SEC has issued more than $262 million in awards to whistleblowers.
+The SEC Form TCR (Tip, Complaint or Referral) is the form whistleblowers and their attorneys use to submit tips to the SEC Whistleblower Office.
+Under the Dodd-Frank Act’s SEC Whistleblower Program, a whistleblower who provides original information that leads to an enforcement action with total civil penalties in excess of $1 million is eligible for an award of between 10-30 percent of the total sanctions imposed.

 The TCR form has many sections, however, whistleblowers and their attorneys should pay close attention to following: